algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport2.md

 #### a.
 Overview

-It is the first time when the **Program Manager** (PgM) used Github like today.
+As the **Program Manager** (PgM) was a new student and he started with Github.
 Therefore, when the team wanted to do a pull request (PR) to put the Functional in the main branch, we have missing to put the functional in another branch to just merge the functional.

 #### b.
 Solution

 For the PgM, the team explain to him how github work.
-For the PR, because we can't delete a pull request and it was created earlier than the team create a branch for the functional, the team has decided that the branch will be merge in the main.
+For the PR, because we can't delete a pull request and it was created earlier than the team create a new branch for the functional, the team has decided to merge the branch documents into the main branch.

 ### 2. Pre-processing algorithm